KatherineMichel/portfolio/doc/los-angeles-2023.md

 After some quick research, I settled on [Warner Brothers Studio Tour](https://www.wbstudiotour.com/tour/studio/) as a top priority.
 It was an incredible, in-depth experience.

-Because I hadn't read up on the details of the Warner Brothers tour ahead of time, I had no idea what I would see.
+Because I hadn't read up on the details of the tour ahead of time, I had no idea what I would see.

 The chance to take a photo on the real Friends set was a super fun surprise and gave me a feeling of childlike delight.
 What a great way to kick of off my Hollywood sightseeing.